GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

  known, bore with great patience the objects of his wrath—prepared for destruction?
 23 What if he did this to make the riches of his glory known to the objects of his mercy, whom he prepared in advance for glory” (Rom.
 9:20-3).
 2. Paul uses the illustration of potter and clay from Jeremiah, not to answer the charge, but simply to say that “man’s position as a creature does not qualify him to contradict the Creator.”

-3. It is irreverent for creatures to criticize or contradict the actions of their Creator (9:22-3), for God . . . is doing nothing unreasonable or unjust, for both classes of vessels serve the highest end:
+3. It is irreverent for creatures to criticize or contradict the actions of their Creator (9:22-3), for God …is doing nothing unreasonable or unjust, for both classes of vessels serve the highest end:

 a.
 The punishing of the vessels of wrath manifests God’s displeasure against sin.